sterbini/study-DA/docs/installation/installing_locally.md

 poetry config virtualenvs.in-project true
 ```

-!!! warning "Still be careful where Python is installed"
+!!! warning "Be careful where Python is installed"

     If you're from CERN and intend to submit jobs to HTCondor from your local Python environment, ensure that the executable that Poetry will use to spawn a virtual environment is available on AFS.